-So, what makes a consumer go from never hearing about your brand to making a purchase?
-You may never really know why, but you can understand how by tracking what marketing campaign they see and through which channel they see it.
-Sound simple?
-It’s not.
-Here’s why.
+While you may never really know why they bought from you, you can understand how by tracking what marketing campaign they saw and through which channel they saw it.

 Why using a marketing attribution model is important

 Knowing where your customers have been before they purchase is critical to figuring out what marketing channels are most successful for you.
-Relying too heavily on vendor-reported data (e.g., sitting behind the counter), instead of also doing your own tracking using a third-party analytics platform like Google Analytics or Daasity (e.g., going out to the street and verifying), can result in a skewed picture of where and how customers are interacting with your marketing before they make a purchase.
+Relying too heavily on vendor-reported data (i.e., sitting behind the counter), instead of also doing your own tracking using a third-party analytics platform like Google Analytics or Daasity (i.e., going out to the street and verifying), can result in a skewed picture of where and how customers are interacting with your marketing campaigns before they make a purchase.

 Without data from multiple sources and an attribution model that helps you compare the effectiveness of different channels, you won’t know what an order really cost you.
 It’s also harder to clearly justify where you’re spending your marketing dollars.